-- 1. Add 5 ml of sterile 0.01 N HCl solution to the PureCol[®] serum vial containing 15 mg. - 2.
-Mix contents gently until material is completely solubilized. - 3.
-Transfer desired volume of solution from the serum vial to a dilution vessel if required.
+1. Add 5 ml of sterile 0.01 N HCl solution to the VitroCol[®] serum vial containing 15 mg.

+2. Gently mix contents vigorously until material is completely solubilized.

+3. Transfer desired volume of solution from the serum vial to a dilution vessel if required.
 Further dilute to desired concentration using sterile 0.01 N HCl solution.
-A typical working concentration may range from 1.0 to 100 μg/ml.
+A typical working concentration may range from 10 to100 μg/ml.